 This book is reading homework as part of a schools programme.
 The guide details the implentation of the programme which includes details about Roxy's Book.

 Assuming our success in achieving our outcomes and Funding permitting we expect to roll this programme out in as many primary schools as possible to support the generations each year.

-Please download and read the guide, it is available in it's entirity for review.
 You can find all the downloads below or on the resources page on Roxy's Resources Page Click Here.